voxpupuli/puppet-jail/DESIGN.md

 Finally, if we want to continue using flush, we need to find a way to funnel these four essential operations, create, update, rebuild, destroy — in an idempotent manner.

+# (Backwards) Compatibility

+All these contemplation on design raise two questions:

+- (how) do we keep backwards compatibility with the old module
+- (how) do we bridge the gap between iocage_legacy and py3-iocage?